instructure/dockerfiles/ruby-passenger/README.md

 ## Configuration (through Environment Variables)

+See phusion passenger docs for more detailed description of certain variables: https://www.phusionpassenger.com/library/config/nginx/reference

 ### APP_ROOT_PATH: Application root path

 Occasionally you may need to change the root path.
 This currently defaults to